WandererInLife/WandererInLife/README.md

 ➜ ★ CASUAL PEOPLE!
 Even if I'm not in the same fandom as you, I enjoy hearing about your fandoms and interests!
 Sometimes my interests are started from my friends giving suggestions!

+➜ ★ RAREPAIR SHIPPERS!
+Explains itself ^-^

+➜ ★ FELLOW WRITER AND OC MAKERS!
+I love y'all and I love sharing art and silly facts with you >,< I am okay with dark topics in writing, but it's romanticizing it is when I feel uncomfortable.

 ﹌﹌﹌﹌﹌
 <img width="1500" height="500" alt="Untitled21_20251211150320" src="https://github.com/user-attachments/assets/814c0d4a-dde6-4e79-9ca2-52901ed841f3" />